diyorbek0309/web-course/README.md

 10. Spread operator and Rest Parameter.
 Getter and Setter.
 11. Try/Catch.
 Scopes.
 Let, var and const. this keyword.
 12. Synchronous and asynchronous JS.
 Callback.
 Promise. async/await.
 13. OOP Basics.
-14. Solving simple problems in JS.
+Solving simple problems in JS.

 ### JavaScript DOM:

-15. What is DOM?
+14. What is DOM?
 Working with Selectors.
-16. Manipulating DOM elements.
+15. Manipulating DOM elements.
 AddEventlistener.
+16. Practise working with DOM.
 17. Practise working with DOM.

 ## Practise: